Why do we teach Computer Science?

 Key Stage 5

-Students have the opportunity to study aspects of information technology and computer science at sufficient depth to allow them to progress to higher levels of study or to a professional career.
-We offer the Level 3 Cambridge Technicals in IT which aims to develop knowledge, understanding and skills of the principles of IT and Global Information Systems.
-Students will gain an insight into the IT sector as they investigate the pace of technological change, IT infrastructure, the flow of information on a global scale, and the importance of legal and security considerations.
+Students have the opportunity to study aspects of Digital Media at sufficient depth to allow them to progress to higher levels of study or to a professional career.
+We offer the Level 3 Cambridge Technicals in Digital Media which aims to develop knowledge, understanding and skills of the principles of Digital Media.
+Students will gain an insight into the Digital Media sector as they investigate the pace of change, IT infrastructure, the flow of information on a global scale, and the importance of legal and security considerations.

-Designed in collaboration with experts spanning the breadth of the sector, the Level 3 Cambridge Technicals in IT focus on the requirements that today’s universities and employers demand.
+Designed in collaboration with experts spanning the breadth of the sector, the Level 3 Cambridge Technicals in Digital Media focuses on the requirements that today’s universities and employers demand.